 The model provides options to limit recruitment at low spawner numbers consistent with depensatory effects of stock substructure and small population processes.
-Options include 1) progressively reducing productivity at spawner numbers below a specified recruitment depensation threshold (RDT) and/or 2) setting recruitment to zero at spawner numbers below a specified recruitment failure threshold (RFT):
+For this risk analysis, we progressively reduced productivity at spawner numbers less than CRT and set recruits to zero if recruits fell below 50 (QET).